 Studies have shown that nearly 60% of organizations that suffer a data breach cite a known unpatched vulnerability as the culprit.

-At the highest level, a vulnerability assessment tests level of hygiene present within the environment.
+At the highest level, a vulnerability assessment tests the level of hygiene present within the environment.
 More specifically, this is a thorough evaluation used to identify existing and potential threats in the software throughout your organization’s systems and networks.

 A vulnerability assessment is designed to identify unpatched and exploitable vulnerabilities, giving the organization the opportunity to remediate these deficiencies before they are discovered by a bad actor.